Fauna and flora on Mount Kilimanjaro

 Above 4000m you will enter the other-wordly alpine desert zone with little rainfall and extreme temperature variations from night to day.
 You will not find a wide variety of plants in this arid and desolate landscape, but you might see some everlastings and a few yellow daisies.

-In the lower-lying areas such as the forest zone are a multitude of birds ranging from tropical Boubous, Hartlaub Turacos, Green Wood Hoopoes, Silvery cheeked Hornbills and more.
+In the lower-lying areas such as the forest zone there are a multitude of birds ranging from tropical Boubous, Hartlaub Turacos, Green Wood Hoopoes, Silvery cheeked Hornbills and more.
 Look up into the trees you might see (but definitely hear) primates such as blue monkeys, colobus monkeys and olive baboons.
 Civets, leopards, mongooses, the bush pig, dik-dik, elephants and Abbott’s duikers also live in the mountain’s forest, but sightings are extremely rare.

 Just as plants struggle in the higher heath and moorland zone, so do animals.
 If you are lucky you will spot the four-striped grass mouse, red eyed doves, white necked ravens and Malachite sunbirds.
 Mole rats and the harsh-furred and climbing mouse are more difficult to spot.
 In terms of birdlife, there are plenty of ravens around, and you might also see the extremely rare bearded vulture with its vast wingspan.